Nunie123/data_engineering_book/README.md

 ## Preface

 ### Summary
-This is a book designed to teach you all you need to know to set up a data engineering stack on [Google Cloud Platform](https://cloud.google.com/), [Amazon Web Services](https://aws.amazon.com/), and [Microsoft Azure](https://azure.microsoft.com/en-us/).
+This is a book designed to teach you how to set up a basic data engineering stack on [Google Cloud Platform](https://cloud.google.com/) and [Amazon Web Services](https://aws.amazon.com/).
 Each chapter will take a general concept in Data Engineering, discuss the concept generally, then go into implementation details for each cloud provider.

 ### Who This Book Is For
 This book is for people with coding familiarity that are interested in setting up professional data pipelines and data warehouses using a modern cloud platform.
 I expect the readers to include: